fence-io/website/content/articles/networking/index.md

 3. ARP Request Broadcast: The local computer sends the ARP request packet as a broadcast frame onto the local network segment (L2 network).
 All devices on the local network receive this ARP request.

-4. Cilium Agent Responds: Upon receiving the ARP request, the Cilium agent in each node checks if it has the specified IP address.
+4. Cilium Agent Responds: after receiving the ARP request by the Kubernetes nodes, the Cilium agent checks if it has the specified IP address.
 If found, it responds with an ARP reply packet containing the MAC address of the node (in this case, the Docker container's IP).

 5. ARP Reply Packet: The ARP reply packet is sent directly to the MAC address of the local computer that initiated the ARP request.

 6. ARP Cache Update: The local computer receives the ARP reply packet, extracts the MAC address of the LoadBalancer, and updates its ARP cache with this mapping.
 This mapping is cached for future use to avoid sending ARP requests for the same IP address.

 The ARP table contains only the most recent MAC address associated with an IP.
 As a result, only one node in the cluster can reply to requests for a specific IP address.
-To ensure this, each Cilium agent selects services for its node and participates in leader election using Kubernetes leases.
+To ensure this, each Cilium agent selects services for its node and participates in leader election using [Kubernetes leases](https://kubernetes.io/docs/concepts/architecture/leases/).
 Every service corresponds to a lease, and the lease holder is responsible for responding to requests on designated interfaces.

 ```
 kubectl get leases -n kube-system
 NAME                                       HOLDER                       AGE

-….
+…
 cilium-l2announce-default-sampleservice     kind-worker                 4m2s
-…..
+…

 ```

 Now notice that the lease cilium-l2announce-default-sampleservice has elected kind-worker as a leader, in this case the cilium agent in this node will help in the arp resolution process.
 Let's capture the ARP traffic arriving at the kind-worker node using tcpdump.

 ```
-LEASE_CILIUM_POD=$(kubectl -n kube-system get pod -l k8s-app=cilium --field-selector spec.nodeName=kind-worker  -o name)
+CILIUM_POD=$(kubectl -n kube-system get pod -l k8s-app=cilium --field-selector spec.nodeName=kind-worker  -o name)

-kubectl -n kube-system exec -ti $LEASE_CILIUM_POD -- bash
+kubectl -n kube-system exec -ti $CILIUM_POD -- bash

 apt-get update && DEBIAN_FRONTEND=noninteractive apt-get -y install tcpdump termshark